 Benjamin Zander The transformative power of classical music

 Benjamin Zander has two infectious passions: classical music, and helping us all realize our untapped love for it — and by extension, our untapped love for all new possibilities, new experiences, new connections.

 Kary Mullis A next-gen cure for killer infections

 Drug-resistant bacteria kills, even in top hospitals.
 But now tough infections like staph and anthrax may be in for a surprise.
 Nobel-winning chemist Kary Mullis, who watched a friend die when powerful antibiotics failed, unveils a radical new cure that shows extraordinary promise.
-NOTE: This talk was given in 2009, and this field of science has developed quickly since then.
-Read "Criticisms & updates" below for more details.

 Ken Robinson Do schools kill creativity?